-I engage with a broad set of literary forms, genres, and styles from the eighteenth century through the present.
-My research brings together a wide range in textual materials from the annals of scholarly, missionary, colonial, and national archives, and my scholarship applies the critical methods of philology to illuminate the material relationships between language and power.
+I engage with a broad set of literary forms, genres, and styles from the late-seventeenth century through the present.
+My research is guided by philological approaches to the history of ideas and brings together a wide range of texts and materials from the annals of literary, missionary, national, and colonial archives.

 Latin woodcut map of Palestine from the Rudimentum Novitiorum (A handbook for beginners), which is a history of the world published in Lübeck, Germany in 1475 and contains what are considered to be the first printed maps.